termbox/termbox-tomas/README.md

 # Termbox

-A small library for building text-based user interfaces.
+A small library in C for building text-based user interfaces.
 This is a fork of nsf's [original work](https://github.com/nsf/termbox), with a few changes:

  - Better input handling, so Ctrl/Alt/Shift key combos are property detected
  - Additional init options, (e.g. skip clearing full screen, cursor hiding, etc)
  - True color support
+ - Some other stuff that was cherry picked from the forks across Github

 ## Installation